Hoyg/azuredevopslabs/labs/vstsextend/kubernetes/readme.md

 One of the biggest advantage to use AKS is that instead of creating resources in cloud you can create resources and infrastructure inside Azure Kubernetes Cluster through Deployments and Services manifest files.
 In this lab, the **mhc-aks.yaml** manifest file consists of definitions to spin up Deployments and Services such as **Load Balancer** in the front and **Redis Cache** in the backend.
 Our application will be running in the mhc-front pod along with the Load Balancer.

-If you are new to Kubernetes, refer to bottom of this page for terminologies used in this lab.
+If you are new to Kubernetes, [click here](documentation/readme.md){:target="_blank"} for description of terminology used in this lab.

 ### What's covered in this lab